OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 #### Notes

+**Summit MN:**
+* DK: I wouldn't base anything on Top10
+* DK: Mandatory technical trainings: project manager won't understand much, QA also problematic, I would rather go for conscious decision
+* DK: I'm not convinced that an awareness training should be too technical

 ## Maturity 2
 ### Activity
 Conduct instructor-led or CBT based security training specific to roles and technologies used within the organization.
 The organization should customize training for product managers, software developers, testers, and security auditors, ensuring to customize the content to each group's technical needs.